What is Bali Belly (Traveler's Diarrhea)?

 Clinical Evidence

-IV rehydration therapy is recommended by the CDC and WHO for moderate to severe traveler's diarrhea cases with dehydration.[1]
-Clinical studies show IV therapy reduces recovery time by 40-60% compared to oral rehydration alone and provides faster symptom relief.[2]
+IV rehydration therapy is recommended by the CDC Yellow Book and the WHO for moderate to severe traveler's diarrhea cases with dehydration.
+Clinical guidance from travel medicine bodies notes that IV therapy can meaningfully shorten recovery time compared to oral rehydration alone and provide faster symptom relief.